Popular Sovereignty and Political Form, 1250-1600

 Absolute Democracy

 Democratic theory has always maintained an uneasy relationship to constitutionalism.
 In recent years, that relationship has grown especially strained.
 Contemporary political theorists such as Jeremy Waldron and Sheldon Wolin argue that constitutionalism—the limitation of political power by fundamental law—is inimical to popular sovereignty.
 Yet we lack a robust theoretical model of non-constitutional democracy.
-To this end, my second book project uncovers an overlooked tradition of democratic absolutism.
+To this end, my second book project, Absolute Democracy, uncovers an overlooked tradition of democratic absolutism.

 The first half of this book will challenge the historiographical claim that early modern absolutism was originally a theory of monarchy, which was later adapted for democracies.
 In fact, many early modern political philosophers understood democracy, rather than monarchy, as the paradigmatic model of absolute power.
 This logic is evident in Thomas Hobbes, who contends that the absolute character of sovereignty is most apparent in a popular assembly.
 Baruch Spinoza takes this view even further, arguing that democracy is the only “completely absolute state”—since it is the only one in which the multitude wills with “one mind.”
 This tradition culminates in Jean-Jacques Rousseau, whose concept of the general will requires a unity so total that it can only be achieved by a lawgiver capable of refashioning human nature.